b7s/parallite/README.md

 - **Task Result Retention**: Completed task results are kept in memory for `timeout_ms + 5 minutes`.
 This ensures results remain available even if the client is slightly delayed in retrieving them.
 For example, with a 60-second timeout, results are retained for 6 minutes.

-- **Automatic Cleanup**: The daemon runs a cleanup routine every 5 minutes to remove old task records from memory, keeping memory usage efficient.
+- **Automatic Cleanup**: The daemon schedules cleanup on the event loop to remove old task records from memory every 5 minutes, keeping memory usage efficient.

 **Socket defaults:**

 - Linux/macOS: `/tmp/parallite.sock`
 - Windows: `\\.\pipe\parallite` (currently uses TCP on port 9876)